tomi77/ansible-bower/README.md

 # ansible-bower
-A Ansible role to manage Bower tool
+A Ansible role to manage Bower packages

 ## Parameters